 - Time: This is one of the most critical yet overlooked factors in packaging design.
 You don’t want to start designing intricate and elaborate packaging only to find that you’re going to exceed the estimated time and cause a product delay.

-Note: You can use a creative collaboration software like Artwork Flow to communicate deadlines easily, streamline your artwork design process, and accelerate your web-to-shelf workflow.
+Note: You can use a workflow automation software like Artwork Flow to communicate deadlines easily, streamline your artwork design process, and accelerate your web-to-shelf workflow.

 Packaging design stages